Mark 1

 Is it surprising that he should do anything within his power to attempt to defend his kingdom?

-Satan was defeated by One stronger than he 2 Corinthians 4:4 even describes Satan as ‘the god of this world’ and in 1 John 5:19 the apostle states that, ‘the whole world lies in the evil one’.
+Satan was defeated by One stronger than he 2 Corinthians 4:4 even describes Satan as ‘the god of this world’ and in 1 John 5:19, the apostle states that, ‘the whole world is under the control of the evil one’.

 Hebrews 2:14 tells us that, it was by means of His death that Jesus destroyed the one who had the power of death, ‘that is, the devil’.
 Satan saw this defeat coming, and therefore we read, in Revelation 12:12, of Satan having ‘great wrath, because he knows that his time is short’.